camunda/blog.camunda.org/content/post/2017/06/camunda-bpm-custom-batch-1.0.0.md

 - Provide helper utils to simplify testing
 - And many more...

-# Last but Not Least?
+# Last but Not Least

-If you have any questions or ideas, feel free to contact me, or much more better, start contributing to the extension. :)
+If you have any questions or ideas, feel free to contact me, or much better, start contributing to the extension. :)

+Special thanks to [Kühne + Nagel](https://home.kuehne-nagel.com/) for sponsoring the extension!

 This is a guest post by [Patrick Schalk](mailto:patrick.schalk@holisticon.de) (Consultant @ [Holisticon AG](https://holisticon.de/)).